5 Signs Your Business Should Move Online

 Have a web warming party

-Once you have an amazing website and engaging content there is only one thing missing… visitors.
-Here is the one drawback to being online, there is no shopfront for people to walk past and see you.
+Once you have a fantastic website and engaging content, only one thing is missing… visitors.
+Here is the one drawback to being online: there is no shopfront for people to walk past and see you.
 They have to know where to look online to get to your business.
-That means you need to tell everyone, to get as much attention as you can to direct traffic to your virtual door so you can start doing business.
+That means you need to tell everyone to get as much attention as you can to direct traffic to your virtual door so you can start doing business.

 you can start with your existing customer base

-You can also take advantage of your existing business social media platforms and make colourful and engaging announcements there.
-Be sure to include a link to your site so it’s easy for them to navigate and browse around.
+You can also use your existing business social media platforms and make colourful and engaging announcements there.
+Be sure to include a link to your site so they can easily navigate and browse around.

-Google rankings and search engines will take time to build but posting regular blogs with the best SEO practices will increase your ranking so get started on building and maintaining great content and researching those important keywords in your industry.
+Google rankings and search engines will take time to build, but posting regular blogs with the best SEO practices will increase your ranking, so start building and maintaining great content and researching those critical keywords in your industry.

-Once you know your business should move online the best place to get started is by reaching out to someone who knows the business from the code up.
-Contact us today and let’s see how we can help you with every aspect of your online business and help debug your systems before the trouble starts.
+Once you know your business should move online, reaching out to someone who knows the business from the code up is the best place to get started.
+Contact us today, and let’s see how we can help you with every aspect of your online business and help debug your systems before the trouble starts.

 Jarrod Partridge seated looking away from his MacBook